ddmitov/perl-executing-browser/README.md

 ## Design Objectives
 * **1. Fast and easy graphical user interface for Perl 5 desktop applications:**
-    use Perl 5, JavaScript, HTML 5 and CSS to create beautiful desktop applications,
+    use Perl 5, JavaScript, HTML 5 and CSS to create beautiful desktop applications

 * **2. Zero installation:**
-    run from any folder,
+    run from any folder

 * **3. Cross-platform availability:**
-    use it on every platform, where Perl 5, Qt 5 and QtWebKit are available,
+    use it on every platform, where Perl 5, Qt 5 and QtWebKit are available

 * **4. Secure user-space solution:**
-    no server of any kind is installed or started,
+    no server of any kind is installed or started

 * **5. Maximal (re)use of existing web technologies and standards:**
-    use as much as possible from existing web technologies, standards and their documentation.
+    use as much as possible from existing web technologies, standards and their documentation

 ## Target Audience
 * Perl 5 enthusiasts and developers creating custom desktop applications including rich/thick/fat clients